jawj/IKEv2-setup/README.md

   * __On the client:__  On a Mac, open Console.app in /Applications/Utilities.
 If connecting from an iPhone, plug the iPhone into the Mac.
 Pick the relevant device (in the bar down the left), filter the output (in the box at top right) to `nesession`, and try to connect.
 (On Windows or Linux I don't know where you find the logs — if _you_ know, feel free to write the explanation and send a pull request).

-* The setup script is now idempotent — you can run it repeatedly with no ill effects — so, when you've fixed any issues, simply run it again.
+* The setup script is now more or less idempotent — you should be able to run it repeatedly with no ill effects — so, when you've fixed any issues, simply run it again.

 * If you have a tricky question about strongSwan, it's probably better to [raise it with the strongSwan team](https://strongswan.org/support.html) than file an issue here.